tutorial

 : the number of the Google Cloud project where your BigQuery dataset is located.
 You can find this in the Google Cloud Console home page when your project is selected.

-Step 1.3: Add the Simple Analytics source plugin configuration file #
+Step 1.3: Add the Simple Analytics source integration configuration file #

 In the git repository, create a new file called